Coronavirus (COVID-19) information

 Across Victoria, there are 11 publicly operated prisons, three privately operated prisons (Fulham Correctional Centre, Port Phillip Prison and Ravenhall Correctional Centre) and one transition centre, Judy Lazarus Transition Centre.

 The Department of Justice and Community Services is currently examining a number of options to manage the ongoing growth of the prison population in Victoria.

 You can register your details to be kept up-to-date about the Expanding Victoria's prison system.

-The Justice Assurance and Review Office (JARO), formerly the Office of Correctional Services Review, is a business unit within the Department of Justice & Regulation (the department).
+The Justice Assurance and Review Office (JARO), formerly the Office of Correctional Services Review, is a business unit within the Department of Justice and Community Safety (the department).
 It exists to assist the Secretary to fulfil his statutory obligations under the Corrections Act 1986 (Vic) and the Children, Youth and Families Act 2005(Vic).

 The Security and Emergency Services Group (SESG) provides high-level support to all areas of Corrections Victoria, through its service delivery and ongoing policy committment.

 The Women's Correctional Services Advisory Committee provides expert advice on the delivery of correctional services to women.